Surrey secures £982,000 funding for pioneering bovine TB research

 The project could revolutionise the control of bovine TB, with huge benefits to the economy, as well as livestock and human health – particularly in India.

 The team is seeking to delete some of the antigens in the BCG to develop a minus strain and replace the existing skin test (which detects all of the antigens TB produces) with one that detects only a limited number of antigens, those eliminated from the minus strain BCG.
 This means that the test would only show a positive result if infection with the TB bacillus was detected.

 Utilising our academics’ expertise in the field of genetics and proteomics, research at Surrey will focus on identifying which genes to knock out from the BCG - to ensure that any knock-out genes don’t impact the effectiveness of the BCG - and designing the diagnostic.

 The research will also benefit from the recent establishment of the University's School of Veterinary Medicine, which has a strong focus on developing new control strategies for veterinary disease, such as bovine tuberculosis.

 Professor McFadden said: “While other labs are looking for BCG plus strains, we’re doing the opposite and looking at minus strains, to make the vaccine more compatible with affordable diagnostics.

 “If a suitable new vaccine and diagnostic test can be developed for use in India, it could potentially be transferred to the UK (subject to relevant legislation changes) or even translated for use in humans, avoiding the need for an X-ray to confirm diagnosis following a positive test for TB.”

-Read more about the Infectious Diseases Research Group and how Surrey research could lead to a quicker cure for TB.
+Read more about how Surrey research could lead to a quicker cure for TB.